 Avengers vs. X-Men

-At the end of Avengers vs. X-Men, Rogue is the one who leads the remaining mutants (everyone besides Emma Frost and Cyclops) to peaceably join forces with the Avengers in order to bring stability back to the world.
+During the midst of Avengers vs. X-Men, Rogue battles Falcon, Moon Knight, and She-Hulk after a misunderstanding led to violence at the Jean Grey School.
+Later, Rogue is the one who leads the remaining mutants (everyone besides Emma Frost and Cyclops) to peaceably join forces with the Avengers in order to bring stability back to the world.
 Even the remaining X-Men are too scared of how badly the Phoenix Force had been corrupting Scott to trust him any longer.
 Although the X-Men and the Avengers were now allies, they were still useless against the Dark Phoenix, needing Hope and Wanda to beat him in the end.

 Powers and Abilities